Upgrade that 50 cent packet of instant ramen with something besides bacon and eggs but just as flavorful with these 21 easy vegan hacks.

 You can’t add meat or egg, but you can add some colorful vegan options to brighten up those pale yellow noodle strands that look oh so lonely.

 14. Baby spinach will easily wilt into the soup.
 Chopped up baby bok choy also just needs a minute or two in the simmering soup broth.
+Other greens you could try are baby kale or shredded swiss chard.

 Don’t forget the garnish

-21. A few toasted sesame seeds and/or a drizzle of sesame oil provides nuttiness and savoriness
+21. A few toasted sesame seeds and/or a drizzle of sesame oil provides nuttiness and savoriness.

 Brands of Vegan Ramen

-Most packs of instant ramen come in beef, chicken, or shrimp flavors, but there are a few brands that are vegan friendly including these listed below:
+Most packs of instant ramen come in beef, chicken, or shrimp flavors, but there are a few brands that are vegan friendly including these listed below.

 No matter which brand you buy, you’ve got 21 hacks to make it the best darn bowl of ramen EVER.